 The presidential election between incumbent Republican President Donald Trump and Democrat Joe Biden, who served as vice president with President Barack Obama, tops the election, which also features county and municipal races, board of education races, and public questions.

-Citing concerns with the 2020 coronavirus pandemic, Democratic Gov. Phil Murphy signed an executive on Aug.
+Citing concerns with the 2020 coronavirus pandemic, Democratic Gov. Phil Murphy signed an executive order on Aug.
 14 that established new rules for the Nov.
 3 election.
 All registered voters in New Jersey will receive a mail-in ballot by Oct.
 5 and will be asked to vote using that ballot.

 On Nov.
 3, individuals who go to a polling location expecting to cast their ballot on a voting machine will only be permitted to cast a provisional paper ballot.